alvarezp/caddeus/README.md

 * Optional timeout support to kill a test if it cycles.
 * Automatic Valgrind Memcheck usage, if available.
 * Automatic Cppcheck usage if available.
+* Automatic Clang static analyzer usage, if available.
+* Automatic definition of NDEBUG on release trees.
+* Automatic overriding of Valgrind, Cppcheck and Clang checks on release trees